 The general condition is good.
 It has not been backed, and its borders are not trimmed, so both the print number and the censorship seal are clearly visible.
 The color has slightly faded, and there are some stains; there are no wrinkles or repairs.
 Upon careful inspection, two tiny holes can be spotted.

-A picturesque view of a Western ship, likely a Dutch carrack, sailing in Tsushima Bay.
+A picturesque view of a Western ship, likely a Dutch carrack, sailing through Tsushima Bay.

-Hōjō Tokimune resisted the Mongols led by Kublai Khan during his invasion attempts in 1274 and again in 1281.
-Both invasions were thwarted by powerful typhoons that decimated Khan`s fleets.
+Japanese forces under Hōjō Tokimune resisted Mongol invasions led by Kublai Khan in 1274 and again in 1281.
+Both invasion attempts were ultimately thwarted by powerful typhoons that

 The general condition is good.
 It has not been backed, and its borders are not trimmed, so both the print number and the censorship seal are clearly visible.
 The color has slightly faded, and there are some stains; there are no wrinkles or repairs.
 Upon careful inspection, two tiny holes can be spotted.